Peer Review Policy

 This journal accepts rapid communications that can take the form of letters, short papers and practical case studies, of broad interest to industry, specifically innovative manufacturing processes.

 The peer-review process is a fundamental step in any academic journal, critical for its success and prestige.
 This journal builds on the competence of the Journal Editors and the Editorial Advisory Board member's field expertise.

 All journal content is subjected to a formal review process.
-All submissions are assessed first by the Editor-in-Chief, for suitability for the journal.
+All submissions are assessed first by the Editor-in-Chief for suitability for the journal.
 Afterward, if suitable, they are submitted to a blind peer-review.
 The Editor-in-chief distributes the different submissions through the associated editors (and himself), whose background is most well suited to the subject of the submission at hand.
-The peer reviewers will be selected from the editorial board and from a pool of other experts in the area which have demonstrated their expertise through the publication of important works in the relevant field, to guarantee the quality of its content, structure, and language.
+The peer reviewers will be selected from the editorial board and from a pool of other experts in the area who have demonstrated their expertise through the publication of important works in the relevant field, to guarantee the quality of its content, structure, and language.

 The journal recommends COPE Ethical Guidelines for Peer Reviewers.